Effect of Local Topological Changes on Resistance in Spatially-Embedded Disordered Networks: Introduction

-Inspired by these observations from Ref. \cite{obrero_electrical_2025}, we aim to characterize the effect of the topology of a network on its electric transport properties.
-Specifically, we characterize the topological changes that occur in the finite-sized networks studied in Ref. \cite{obrero_electrical_2025} and how they affect the measurement of the effective resistance.
 We demonstrate that the construction of the Delaunay triangulation from a set of points evolved using Lloyd's algorithm results in discontinuous changes in network topology that include the addition of edges along the boundary of a finite-sized network and concerted deletion and addition of single edges (which we call ``Delaunay flips'').
-We show that topological changes that occur near the nodes between which the effective resistance $\Reff$ is measured coincide with the large jumps in $\Reff$ observed in Ref.~\cite{obrero_electrical_2025}, while changes further away from those nodes have a much smaller impact on $\Reff$.
+Our findings that topological changes occurring near the nodes between which the effective resistance $\Reff$ is measured coincide with the large jumps in $\Reff$ observed in Ref.~\cite{obrero_electrical_2025} is perhaps to be expected because these regions also have the largest voltage differences across edges.
+However, it is surprising that the magnitude of the jump due to a single topological change is so large (up to 10\%) compared to any other changes in $\Reff$ due to the movement of nodes between applications of Lloyd's algorithm.
 We support these numerical results with an analytical approximation based on the Sherman--Morrison formula \cite{sherman_adjustment_1950}.

 We contrast these Delaunay triangulation results with the corresponding Voronoi tessellations of the same point cloud evolving under Lloyd's algorithm, whose structural changes result in a much smoother evolution of $\Reff$ as the point cloud evolves.
+Increasing the network size by increasing the number of points in the point cloud also decreases the size of the jump in $\Reff$.
 Moreover, we show that the total effective resistance $\Rtot$, which is a global quantification of the electrical transport properties of a network, is much less sensitive to local topological changes than $\Reff$, and does not effectively capture the effect of topology on the experimentally relevant $\Reff$ measurement.
-These findings suggest that global structural descriptors may obfuscate the structural characteristics that are important to certain physical properties, especially those that are relevant to the characterization of the physical properties of finite systems in experimental contexts.
+These findings suggest that global structural descriptors or ensemble averages may obfuscate the structural characteristics that are important to certain physical properties, especially those that are relevant to the characterization of the physical properties of finite systems in experimental contexts.